Poarch Band of Creek Indians: 19th century

+20th century

 In the first decades of the twentieth century, local governments established segregated schools for Creek Indian children in southwest Alabama.
 Because of Jim Crow segregation, Creek Indians were denied admittance to area businesses or forced to use segregated facilities in schools, theaters, and medical offices.
 In the 1930s, the Episcopal Church sent missionaries to assimilate the Creek community under the guise of aid.
 Poarch established their own school and worked to secure federal aid for the people.
 During the Indian New Deal of the 1930s, the Bureau of Indian Affairs, at the urging of the missionaries, sent an investigator to southern Alabama in 1938.

 Finding that the Poarch Band was clearly a surviving Creek enclave, the Bureau agent recommended educational aid for the community.
 Coupled with this recommendation was the decision to not establish a federal Indian reservation for the group.
 Because of federal funding shortages, no federal Indian aid was provided for the Poarch Band during the 1930s and early 1940s.

 After World War II, Calvin McGhee, a descendant of Band founder Lynn McGhee, began organizing the Creeks of southern Alabama and northern Florida to pursue land claims and other rights denied to them as Indigenous people.
 Under McGhee, the group filed a lawsuit for equal education and won their case, several years before the landmark Brown v.
 Board of Education Supreme Court decision in 1954.

 Also in the late 1940s, McGhee spearheaded an effort to file a lands claim case with the Indian Claims Commission.
 He formed a group that became the Creek Nation East of the Mississippi that pursued a case for compensation for lands lost by the Creeks in the nineteenth century.
 The group received a favorable judgment; members received sums beginning in 1972 as reparations.